Community Engaged Learning (CEL) Tool

 - Gather your course(s) syllabus.
 You may need to refer to it as you complete the survey.

 - Review the Service Learning Syllabus Checklist.
 Heffernan (2001) identified the checklist components as parts of exemplary service-learning syllabi.

 - Review the CSU- Community Engaged Learning Taxonomy.

 - Preview the survey.
 Watch this CSUSB instructional video or reference a PDF of the survey.

-- Check your email.
-OCE will email you a link to complete your CEL Tool Survey.
+- Complete the Survey.
 Please complete the survey by Spring Census on Monday, February 22, 2021.

 Step 3 | After Completing the Survey